nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 The output of the TalentCell battery is regulated by the DC-DC Converter and provides a nearly constant 12 V to sufficiently power all components connected to it including the buck converter to the servo motors and the buck converter connected to the Jetson.

-- **Interpretation**

- The battery is sufficient in providing 12 V and over 2 A to meet the robot’s needs.
-This was achieved with the original 12 V TalentCell battery as well as two 6 V MightMax batteries connected in series.

 The multimeter measured
 4 V or 11.95 V each trial.